 A tell-all book by a (former?)
 UNAIDS epidemiologist.

-In part this is a book about technological progress—occasionally in the form of dramatic new invensions, like the gunlock or copper-clad hulls, more often in the form of slow empirical refinement.
-More importantly, it's a book about developing the social, economic, and institutional structures that made it possible for a navy to project power everywhere in the world.
+In part this is a book about technological progress—occasionally in the form of dramatic new inventions, like the gunlock or copper-clad hulls, more often in the form of slow empirical refinement.
+More importantly, it's a book about developing the social, economic, and institutional structures that made it possible for a navy to project power on a global scale.

 Half of the sequel to Maelstrom.